Arghantyr/LSPR-glass-transmittance/README.md

 5. Statsmodels 0.11.0+
 6. Matplotlib 3.1.3+

-# What does LSPR-library enable?
+# What does lsprlib enable?

-_LSPR-library_ enables one to approximate some spectroscopic features of metallic nanoparticle-dielectric composites, e.g. transmittance, absorbance, scattering cross-section.
+_lsprlib_ enables one to approximate some spectroscopic features of metallic nanoparticle-dielectric composites, e.g. transmittance, absorbance, scattering cross-section.
 The model utilizes dipole approximation of Mie solution to Maxwell equations, described in more detail in article by Olson et al.<sup>1</sup>

 To perform a simulation, one needs to construct a composite, so matrix and metallic nanoparticles, so for each a set of refractive index and extinction coefficient data for simulated spectral range are necessary.
 The model **does not take into account possible interactions at the nanoparticle/matrix interface**, i.e. the composite absorbance is a simple sum of matrix and nanoparticle absorbances calculated for pristine materials.